cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

         targetTime: "2020-11-26 15:22:00.00000+00"
 ```

-Beside `targetTime`, the following criteria can be used to stop the recovery:
+Beside `targetTime`, you can use the following criteria to stop the recovery:

 - `targetXID` specify a transaction ID up to which recovery will proceed

 - `targetName` specify a restore point (created with `pg_create_restore_point`
   to which recovery will proceed)

-- `targetLSN` specify the LSN of the write-ahead log location up to whick
+- `targetLSN` specify the LSN of the write-ahead log location up to which
   recovery will proceed

 - `targetImmediate` specify to stop as soon as a consistent state is
   reached

-Only a single one among the targets above can be chosen in each
+You can choose only a single one among the targets above in each
 `recoveryTarget` configuration.

 Additionally, you can specify `targetTLI` force recovery to a specific
 timeline.

-By default the previous parameters are considered to be exclusive, stopping
+By default, the previous parameters are considered to be exclusive, stopping
 just before the recovery target.
-You can request an inclusive behaviour,
+You can request inclusive behavior,
 stopping right after the recovery target, setting the `exclusive` parameter to
 `false` like in the following example: